History of New Orleans: 20th century

 The city experienced severe flooding in the May 8, 1995, Louisiana Flood when heavy rains suddenly dumped over a foot of water on parts of town faster than the pumps could remove the water.
 Water filled up the streets, especially in lower-lying parts of the city.
 Insurance companies declared more automobiles totaled than in any other U.S. incident up to that time.
 (See May 8th 1995 Louisiana Flood.)

 On the afternoon of Saturday, December 14, 1996, the M/V Bright Field freightliner/bulk cargo vessel slammed into the Riverwalk mall and hotel complex on the Poydras Street Wharf along the Mississippi River.
 Amazingly, there were no deaths in the accident, although about 66 were injured.
 Fifteen shops and 456 hotel rooms were demolished.
 The freightliner was unable to be removed from the crash site until January 6, 1997, by which time the site had become something of a "must-see" tourist attraction.

+On May 9, 1999, the Mother's Day bus crash became the deadliest bus accident in Louisiana history.
+An eastbound charter motorcoach carrying 43 passengers veered off Interstate 610, crashed through a perimeter chain-link fence, before colliding into a dirt embankment within City Park.
+The severe impact of the crash resulted in 22 fatalities and left the driver and all 21 remaining passengers injured.